Gerhard Struber

-Gerhard Struber (born 24 January 1977) is an Austrian professional football manager and former player who is the head coach of EFL Championship club Bristol City.
+Gerhard Struber (born 24 January 1977) is an Austrian professional football manager and former player who was most recently the head coach of EFL Championship club Bristol City.

 Playing career

 As a midfielder, Struber spent most of his career at SV Austria Salzburg from 1995 to 2001.
 He won the Austrian Bundesliga in the 1996–97 season with Salzburg and the Austrian Super Cup in 1997.
 Upon retiring as a footballer in 2008, Struber had played with several less prominent clubs.

 Coaching career

 Early career

 After working two years as trainer for software systems, then eight years in sales and management positions at an insurance company, Struber quit his job to focus on coaching football teams in 2014.
 He already worked part time as co-trainer in the academy of Red Bull Salzburg from mid-2007 to mid-2010, and as coach of fourth division side SV Kuchl for 20 months.
 In 2014, Struber started working full time as under-15 coach at the Red Bull Salzburg academy.